All Credit Cards

 Overview

-The Scotia Momentum Visa Infinite Card is one of Canada's top cash back credit cards.
-It earns 4% cash back on groceries and recurring bill payments, 2% on gas and transit, and 1% on everything else — delivering a strong return on the spending categories where most Canadian households spend the most.
+The Scotia Momentum Visa Infinite + Card is one of Canada's top cash back credit cards.
+It earns 4% cash back on groceries and recurring payments, 2% on gas, EV charging, daily transit, and food delivery, and 1% on everything else — delivering a strong return on the spending categories where most Canadian households spend the most.

-What makes it stand out in a crowded cash back market is the combination of high earn rates, 11 types of insurance (including mobile device coverage), Visa Infinite perks, and a first-year fee waiver.
-The welcome offer — 10% cash back on all purchases for the first 3 months up to $2,000 in spend — adds up to $200 right out of the gate.
+What makes it stand out in a crowded cash back market is the combination of high earn rates, 11 types of insurance (including mobile device coverage), Visa Infinite + perks, and a first-year fee waiver.
+The current welcome offer — 15% cash back on all purchases for the first 3 months on up to $2,000 in spend — adds up to $300 right out of the gate.

 Earning Cash Back